brandongohwh/CUEAudio/README.md

 \**Note that ```python3``` applies to Linux while Windows users must replace ```python3``` with ```python``` (and ensuring that the script is run with Python 3).
 ## Notes

-- This currently works on Windows and Ubuntu, Debian 10 only.
-Additional OS support is currently underway.
+- More support for other OSes are ongoing.
 - Options only apply to current execution, i.e. files pulled from the previous execution will not be subjected to the current options.
 - Each execution is **additive** (i.e. new files are constantly added and renamed if older files are present)